stevedunx/os-python-intro/exercises/6-loops.md

 # Step 1

 Loop the through the following list.
-Print the name of each film and the length of the film's title (e.g. `'Flying Circus' is 13 characters long.`.
+Print the name of each film and the length of the film's title (e.g. `'Flying Circus' is 13 characters long`.

 ```
 a_list_of_films = [